Skip to primary navigation Skip to content Skip to footer

 the battery

-Learn about some of Charleston’s most historically important sites, such as the Charleston Market, Fort Sumter, Patriots Point, Rainbow Row, and the Old Slave Market, in this Charleston self-guided history tour.
+Learn about some of the city’s most historically important sites, such as the Charleston Market, Fort Sumter, Patriots Point, Rainbow Row, and the Old Slave Market, in these Charleston self-guided history tours.

 Charleston Tour Map